 Coral reefs are degraded by an accumulation of stress from human activities.
 Overfishing, pollution and coastal development are high on the list of factors in chronic stress.
 Some coral reefs are covered with sand and sediments.
 Others are dredged or blasted for their limestone or to improve access and safety of navigation.
 In addition to this, the overall long-term changes (higher sea temperatures and CO2 levels), storms, earthquakes and volcanic eruptions also affect coral reefs.

-Dynamite fishing and cyanide makes the fish easier to catch.
-These practices do not target species, they destroy all where they are applied.
-Damage to the coral reef habitat affects the entire reef ecosystem, and thus an immediate impact on the livelihood of the fishermen concerned.Discover what Coral Guardian is doing about it: Susutainable fishing program
+Dynamite fishing and cyanide make the fish easier to catch.
+These practices do not target species, they destroy everything where they are applied.
+Damage on the coral reef affects the entire reef ecosystem, and thus has an immediate impact on the livelihood of fishermen and their families in these areas.

-Coral reefs need water low in minerals to develop.
-Pollution from land-based human activities, when carried by rivers into coastal waters can damage coral reefs.
+Coral reefs need water that is low in minerals to develop.
+Pollution from land-based human activities, when transported by river flows into coastal waters can damage coral reefs.

-It is estimated that nearly 2 million people worldwide have a marine aquarium.
-The vast majority of marine aquariums are provided in the species caught in the wild, so wild.
-Threats of this trade include the use of cyanide to the collection, over-target organisms and the high levels of mortality associated with maintenance practices and summary shipment.Discover what Coral Guardian is doing about it: Responsible aquarioplogy program
+It is estimated that nearly 2 million people worldwide have an aquarium.
+The vast majority of aquariums are constituted of species caught in the wild.
+The threats brought about by this trade include the use of cyanide for the collection of fish, overly targeted organisms and high levels of mortality due to different maintenance and shipping practices.

-If the ocean surface temperatures continue to rise, the frequency and severity of coral bleaching will also increase, possibly affecting the ability of coral reefs, as we have known them, adapt and provide most services we ask their.
+If the ocean surface temperatures continue to rise, the frequency and severity of coral bleaching will also increase, possibly affecting the ability of coral reefs, as we have known them, to adapt and provide most services we ask them.

 This is the name given to the decreasing pH of ocean water caused by the absorption of carbon dioxide from the atmosphere.
-Although the natural absorption of CO2 by the world’s oceans helps mitigate the climatic effects of CO2 emissions, it is believed that the resulting decrease in pH (ie making acid water) will have consequences negative, especially for oceanic calcifying organisms such as coral reefs.
+Although the natural absorption of CO2 by the world’s oceans helps mitigate the climatic effects of CO2 emissions, the resulting decrease in pH (i.e. making water acid) will have negative consequences, especially for oceanic calcifying organisms such as coral reefs.

-Observations since 1961 show that the average temperature of the global ocean has increased, even at depths of 3000 m (IPCC report), and that the ocean has absorbed more than 80% of the heat added to the climate system.
-This warming causes rising sea levels and creates problems for low-lying countries.
+Observations since 1961 show that the average temperature of the ocean on a global scale has increased, even at depths of 3000 m (IPCC report), and that the ocean has absorbed more than 80% of the increase in heat.
+This temperature increase causes rising sea levels and creates problems for low-lying countries.

-Species that have been moved intentionally or not, due to human activity, in areas where they are not naturally occurring are called “invasive species.”
-Often natural controls such as predators and parasites of invasive species are lacking, then these species can multiply rapidly changing radically the ecosystem and local organizations out of competition.
+Species that have been moved intentionally or not, due to human activity, in areas where they do not coexist naturally are called “invasive species”.
+Often natural controls such as predators and parasites of invasive species are lacking.
+These invasive species can therefore multiply and change rapidly.
 The damage caused by these species can be devastating: altered ecosystem dynamics, biodiversity loss, reduced resilience of ecosystems and loss of resources.